typestack/routing-controllers/README.md

 #### Return promises

-You can return a promise in the controller, and it will wait until promise resolves and return in a response a promise result.
+You can return a promise in the controller, and it will wait until promise resolved and return in a response a promise result.

 ```typescript
 import {Controller, Param, Body, Get, Post, Put, Delete} from "routing-controllers";